KasiMuthuveerappan/Telanganas-Economic-Growth/README.md

  🔎This SQL solutions done in `Google BigQuery`

  - TEG.md has all the solution
  - A video presentation is uploaded
+ - A completed PPT and datasets are uploaded
+ - The Tableau Dashboard link is here

  🔗If you have any questions, reach out to me on [LinkedIn](https://www.linkedin.com/in/kasimuthuveerappan/).